DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 export default SEO;
 ```

-whew, getting closer!
+Whew, getting closer!
 This will now render the `meta` `description` tag, and will do so using content injected at build-time with the `StaticQuery` component.
 Additionally, it will add the `lang="en"` attribute to our root-level `html` tag to silence that pesky Lighthouse warning 😉

 If you remember earlier, I claimed this was the bare bones, rudimentary approach to SEO, and that still holds true.
-Let's enhance this functionality this and get some useful functionality for sharing a page via social networks like Facebook, Twitter, and Slack.
+Let's enhance this functionality and get some useful functionality for sharing a page via social networks like Facebook, Twitter, and Slack.

 ### Implementing social SEO